eren/eren.github.com/doc/from-bitbake-to-image/index.markdown

 easier to read the program logic from logs.

 Having logging code and building logic in one file is not modular.
-Wouldn't it be good to seperate logging code from base?
+Wouldn't it be good to separate logging code from base?
 Let's create *logging.bbclass* in *classes/* directory.
 Logging.bbclass looks like this:

 {% highlight bash %}